 You probably know all about Buffalo’s most popular destinations for knocking back cocktails.
 There’s Chippewa – the original entertainment district – if you’re looking for a dance party, the Elmwood Village if you need something a little more low-key, and Allentown if you want to hang out with the hippest crowd in town.
 Look, there’s no wrong answer here.
 Pick any one of these hot spots and you’re going to have a good time.
 But if you’re looking to change-it up a little bit, there are plenty of other crawl worthy strips, streets and avenues to suds it up here in the Queen City.

 One of the best might be Amherst Street.
 This runway of fun (funway?) stretches from Elmwood Avenue all the way to Military Road.
 It’s peppered with bars and restaurants up and down both sides of the street.
 On a recent Sunday, I grabbed a couple friends and did the hard work of figuring out exactly how to tackle this boulevard of boisterousness.
 Here now is your roadmap to success:

 Hot Mama’s Canteen, 12 Military Rd. (at Amherst):

-Start at this former speakeasy and brothel that’s doing everything it can to live up to its name and its history including hosting a monthly burlesque show and sprinkling cayenne and red pepper on the complimentary popcorn.
+Start at this former speakeasy that’s doing everything it can to live up to its name and its history including hosting a monthly burlesque show and sprinkling cayenne and red pepper on the complimentary popcorn.
 This place is oozing with character.
-There’s real dart boards, a shuffle board, a ghost in the basement, and every February they throw a party to celebrate the end of Prohibition.
+There’s real dart boards, a shuffle board, a ghost in the basement, and throw a party to celebrate the end of Prohibition.